CashWars – The first Play to Earn?

 One of the games our class got obsessed with was Cash Wars (CashWars.com – no longer active).

-It was a map-based browser game in which you had a set number of moves per day.
-You spent your moves moving from one square to another (without a built-in map), and you could increase your moves by clicking on sponsor adverts.
+CashWars was set in the fictional world of Akzar.
+It was a map-based browser game in which you had a set number of daily moves.
+You spent your moves travelling from one square on the map to another.
+You could increase your daily moves by clicking on sponsor adverts.

-When you reached another user’s base, you could attack them and steal their money.
-In turn, others attacked your base and stole your money… if they could find it.
+When you found another user’s base, you could attack them and hopefully steal their money, known as Akzar Cash.
+In turn, others could attack and steal your money… if they could find it.

 Getting Paid by CashWars